kristopherkyle/LxGrTgr/readme.md

 # Lexicogrammatical Tagger (LxGrTgr)
+Note that LxGrTgr is currently being beta tested and should not be used in research.
+Once the beta testing concludes, this message will change.
 ## Quick Start Guide
 LxGrTgr was developed using Spacy (version 3.4; en_core_web_trf model).
 Users will need to follow the instructions on [Spacy's website](https://spacy.io/usage) to download Spacy for your specific system and the en_core_web_trf model.